Best Amazfit smartwatch

 -

-The Amazfit Active 2 is a great choice for users who want to maintain their fashion sense while purchasing a smartwatch.
+The Amazfit Active 2 is a great choice for care as much about fashion as they do function.
 It features a modern design and a bright 1.32-inch AMOLED display that's easy to navigate.

-While some other Amazfit smartwatches offer better battery life, the Active 2 claims up to 10 days of battery life with typical use and five days with heavy use.
+While some other Amazfit smartwatches offer better battery life, the Active 2 claims up to 10 days of battery life with typical use and five days with heavy use, which is still far better than many other brands.
 It boasts a 5ATM water resistance rating and excellent fitness tracking, including over 150 sports modes.
 Some other features include heart rate monitoring, sleep tracking, blood oxygen monitoring, and more.

 Simply put, if you want a fitness smartwatch that doesn't compromise on style, the Amazfit Active 2 is a strong contender.
 Like other recent Amazfit models with Zepp Flow, the Active 2 allows you to reply to Android messages using speech-to-text without needing the on-screen keyboard.
 The built-in speaker and microphone also enable you to make and receive Bluetooth calls directly from your wrist.